-The blinds are drawn, the lights are off, youâ€™re in your favourite pjs and ready for some well earned shut eye.
-You try to drift off, but you canâ€™t seem to find that perfect position.
+Nighttime, the blinds are drawn, the lights are off, youâ€™re in your favourite PJs and ready for some well earned shut eye.
+You try to drift off into sleep, but you canâ€™t seem to find that perfect position.
 You start to get restless.
 Sound familiar?

 The position you sleep in can affect your health.
 While there are many factors that go into getting a good sleepâ€”silence, darkness, quality of mattress and beddingâ€”today, weâ€™re going to focus on your sleep position.
 A proper rest is needed for good health, and therefore you might as well optimize your sleep to make it the best you can.